Shivani-Achanta/Data-Analysis-Sales-Dashboard/README.md

-# 🍕 Pizza Sales SQL Dashboard
+# 🍕 Pizza Sales Dashboard

 This project focuses on analyzing pizza sales data using **SQL** and creating interactive dashboards in **Excel**, **Power BI**, and **Tableau**.